 The analysis can also help ensure the property doesn’t overpay for certain items in the future.

-At TFG Asset Management we advise owners of new properties, as well as those in operation for many years, and we have overseen the successful refurbishment of hotel public spaces and hotel rooms to high standards, which would not have been possible if an FF&E had not been assigned.
+At The First Group Asset Management we advise owners of new properties, as well as those in operation for many years, and we have overseen the successful refurbishment of hotel public spaces and hotel rooms to high standards, which would not have been possible if an FF&E had not been assigned.

 Having sufficient funds set aside for renovations is crucial to a hotel’s long-term performance.
 While it may impact net profits in the short term, the long-term gains are substantial.